Scripting data source

 dataSourceParameters["endDate"] = endDateBson;

-• Input can also be provided using the SetParameters method from various query types, such as DataEnumerationQuery or DataObjectApiQuery.
-Below is an example implementation:
+Scripted activity: Parameters can also be provided using the SetParameters method on various query types, such as DataEnumerationQuery or DataObjectApiQuery.
+The example below illustrates a typical implementation.

 var startDateParameter = new BsonArray();